What Is ABA Therapy?

 After the preparation stage and during the ongoing sessions, therapists engage with children, providing alternatives to remedy or prevent problem behavior over the course of each session.
 Many sessions are several hours at least: Positive reinforcement methods require repetition and consistency to be as effective as possible for behavior modification.

-How You Can Tailor a Program to Your Child’s Needs
+How You Can Tailor an ABA Therapy Program to Your Child’s Needs

 ABA therapy is popular in part because its goal is to provide results while allowing children to be who they are.
 Please contact us today at 1-866-342-8847 to learn more about the customized treatment options we can build for your child.